b8234/github-skills-portfolio/docs/index.md

 ## About Me

-I'm a Solutions Architect with 12+ years of experience across sales, engineering, and architecture.
+I'm a Solutions Architect with 12+ years of experience spanning technical sales, solution engineering, and cloud architecture.
 I design and deliver scalable systems that integrate cloud-native services, machine learning models, and automation workflows — all aligned to real-world business outcomes.

 This GitHub Skills portfolio reflects my commitment to staying hands-on with the tools and practices my customers rely on — including GitHub Actions, Copilot, CI/CD pipelines, secure software delivery, and LLM-powered automation.
 These projects complement my work designing applied AI solutions that automate document processing, extract structured data, and support smarter, real-time decision-making.